 I have approx 20 gigabytes of this information organized.
 In addition to that I have another 60 gigabytes that needs to be gone through.
 By the way – much of this organized information in available right here – located in the Survival Downloads Section.

 One other awesome resource that will likely go down after SHTF is the Internet.
 Well – I backup several large websites so they can be accessible offline.
-I have written about this before.

 The above is what I have right now.
 My preparedness library is far from complete.
 Planned possible addition to my electronic media capability include the following: